 1. Research and scholarship

-Midwesterners are serious about in-depth research and academic scholarship.
+To begin, midwesterners are serious about in-depth research and academic scholarship.
 The #1 public research university in the United States, according to the National Science Foundation, is not perched on the east or west coast, but nestled in Ann Arbor, at the University of Michigan.
-The #2 ranked school isn’t far away: Purdue University in West Lafayette, Indiana.
+Next, the #2 ranked school isn’t far away: Purdue University in West Lafayette, Indiana.

-Many Midwestern undergraduate institutions benefit from the joint expertise and research of affiliated post-grad programs—like Creighton University in Omaha, Nebraska, which features a medical school, a dental school and a law school, just to name a few graduate options.
+In addition many Midwestern undergraduate institutions benefit from the joint expertise and research of affiliated post-grad programs.
+For example, Creighton University in Omaha, Nebraska, which features a medical school, a dental school and a law school, just to name a few graduate options.

 2. Conference and learning opportunities

 The most highly driven college students seek out opportunities to influence their field, even before they graduate.
-The Midwest is one place you can meet (and even present alongside) thought leaders in your area of interest, through conferences and institutes.
+Also, the Midwest is one place you can meet (and even present alongside) thought leaders in your area of interest, through conferences and institutes.
 For starters: